Improving the competitiveness of district energy

 Energy Modelling Lab is updating the flow-based model DK-BioRES that we have developed.
 The model features all Danish biomass resources from agriculture, forestry, and aquaculture.

-The model can generate scenarios of the impact of different strategies and of increasing the use of a range of technologies such as manure acidification and air cleaning to reduce carbon emissions.
+The model can generate scenarios of the impact of different strategies and of increasing the use of technologies such as manure acidification and air cleaning to reduce carbon emissions.

 CAPACITY BUILDING